 What is a 1098T Form?

 Section 6050S of the Internal Revenue Code requires eligible educational institutions to file information returns to assist taxpayers in determining the amount of qualified tuition and related expenses for which an educational tax credit is allowable.
-1098T forms are made available to students in January of each year along with an accounts receivable statement.
+1098T forms are made available to students by January 31st each year.

 Why did I receive a 1098T Form?